brthrs/.github/.github/ISSUE_TEMPLATE/epic.md

 **Introduction**
 Write a friendly introduction.

+**Description**
+A clear and concise description of what the epic is about.

 - summary of what the features you’re building are for and why you’re building them
 - what metrics you are trying to improve
 - links to specific documentation